Apply Today to our Software Engineering Program & check out our scholarships!

 Module 1

-Module 1 focuses on using the Ruby language and object-oriented programming (OOP) to build software.
+Module 1 focuses on using the coding fundamentals and object-oriented programming (OOP) to build software.
 Students develop skills to write automated tests, pseudocode, write implementation code and refactor code to meet Ruby conventions.

 Student Project: By the end of Module 1, Back End students are able to build a program like this command line Battleship game.
 Behind the interface is a lot of work with logic, decisions about how to structure data and error checking.
 Projects of this nature build a strong foundation with object-oriented programming (OOP) and software design principles.